bradynichols/bradynichols.github.io/research.md

 order: 2
 ---

 This page is more of an animated write-up of my interests.
-For a comprehensive list of my one publication thus far, see my [CV](../about).
+Also see my [CV](../about).

 # Current interests: turbulence, flying insects, paleontology